tenzir/tenzir/web/docs/use-vast/ingest/README.md

     - path/to/modules
 ```

+At the server, restart VAST and you're ready to go.
+Or just spin up a new client
-Restart VAST and you're ready to ingest the CSV with richer typing:
+and ingest the CSV with richer typing:

 ```bash
 vast import csv < foo.csv